-- 1/4 Case management

-- 1/4 Health care

-- 1⁄2 Employment services, training, and job placement

-- 1/4 Recovery services and support groups

-- 1/4 Independent living skills training, such as money management and housekeeping
+- Health care - (Employment services, training, and job placement - Recovery services and support groups - Independent living skills training, such as money management and housekeeping

 All supportive housing programs adhere to the "Housing First" model in that service participation is voluntary and is not a requirement for obtaining or maintaining housing.
 Voluntary services ensure that individuals and families resistant to service participation, or those who inconsistently participate, can maintain their housing so long as basic lease compliance is achieved.
 Supportive housing providers typically start engaging residents before move-in as part of the outreach and application process and report that the vast majority of residents choose to participate in services once stably housed.
 All permanent supportive housing programs participate in the centralized client referral, assessment, and eligibility aspects of the Unified Supportive Housing System (USHS).
 USHS prioritizes people experiencing chronic or long-term homelessness and who have the most severe service needs.